deric/DaVinciResolve-API-Docs/docs/index.md

 Some properties may be read only - these include intrinsic clip properties like date created or sample rate, and properties that can be disabled in specific application contexts (e.g. custom colorspaces in an ACES workflow, or output sizing parameters when behavior is set to match timeline)

-=== Getting Values
+### Getting Values
 Invoke `Project:GetSetting` or "MediaPoolItem:GetClipProperty" with the appropriate property key.
 To get a snapshot of all queryable properties (keys and values), you can call "Project:GetSetting" or
 "MediaPoolItem:GetClipProperty" without parameters (or with a NoneType or a blank property key).
 Using specific keys to query individual properties will be faster.
 Note that getting a property using an invalid key will return a trivial result.

-=== Setting Values
+### Setting Values
 Invoke "Project:SetSetting" or "MediaPoolItem:SetClipProperty" with the appropriate property key and a valid value.
 When setting a parameter, please check the return value to ensure the success of the operation.
 You can troubleshoot the validity of keys and values by setting the desired result from the UI and checking property snapshots before and after the change.

-.The following Project properties have specifically enumerated values: superScale::
+The following Project properties have specifically enumerated values:

+superScale::
 The property value is an enumerated integer between 0 and 3 with these meanings: 0=Auto, 1=no scaling, and 2, 3 and 4 represent the Super Scale multipliers 2x, 3x and 4x. +
 Affects: